instadeepai/jumanji/docs/environments/mmst.md

 The cooperative minimum spanning tree (mmst) environment consists of a random connected graph with groups of nodes (same node types) that needs to be connected.
-The goal of the environment is to connect all nodes of the same type together without using the same utility nodes (nodes that do not belong to any group of nodes).
+The goal of the environment is to connect all nodes of the same type together without using the same utility nodes (nodes that do not belong to any group of nodes) in the shortest time possible.

 An episode ends when all group of nodes are connected or the maximum number of steps is reached.